tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 };
 ```

-In this example the variable `hello` points to the function that takes the argument `user` and returns the string `Hello {user}`, where `user` is replaced with the value of the argunment.
+In this example the variable `hello` points to the function that takes the argument `user` and returns the string `Hello {user}`, where `user` is replaced with the value of the argument.
 Later, we would write the name of the variable `hello` with parentheses to call our function:

 ```javascript
 console.log(hello('Momo'));
 // prints 'Hello Momo!' to the console
 ```

-Although I was not familiar with this logic, it's not too different than writing a function in Python and assign it to a variable (which can also be done in Javascript, by the way):
+Although I was not familiar with this logic, it's not too different than writing a function in Python and assign it to a variable (which can also be done in JavaScript, by the way):

 ```python
 def hello(user):